BELT LIPECTOMY - CIRCUMFERENTIAL LIFT Surgery

 Belt Lipectomy Surgery in Perth, Western Australia

-Body Lift surgery is increasingly more popular given the success of Bariatric or massive weight loss surgery.
+Belt Lipectomy – Circumferential Lift surgery is also know as Body Lift surgery.
+Belt Lipectomy is increasingly more popular given the success of Bariatric or massive weight loss surgery.
 Bariatric surgery is more widely available and is a very effective way of losing excess weight.
 The problem is that massive weight loss is accompanied by excess skin folds.
 This can affect the stomach, buttocks, hips, thighs and arms.

 A standard abdominoplasty may be indicated.
 However, more often than not circumferential body lift surgery is a better option and allows rejuvenation of the hips and buttocks.
-It may be combined with a thigh or brachioplasty.
-If you’re considering a tummy tuck or body lift surgery, then your weight should have stabilised, and your nutrition should be optimal.
+It may be combined with a thighplasty or brachioplasty.
+If you’re considering a abdominoplasty or belt Lipectomy surgery, then your weight should have stabilised, and your nutrition should be optimal.
 If you have co morbidities such as diabetes, these should be well controlled, prior to undergoing any surgery.

 Belt Lipectomy, thighplasty and brachioplasty are time consuming procedures and post op recovery may be prolonged.
 However, with careful patient selection the risks are minimal.